araval/words-and-identity/README.md

 <em>Left to right: Scientists, Authors, Musicians, Entertainers, Athletes, and Politicians.</em>
 </p>

 The data is conclusive: Scientists think more, love a lot less.
-Authors think and love equally, Musicians and sporty-folks only love, don't think.
+Authors think and love equally, musicians and athletes/sports-people only love, don't think.
 Politicians do neither.

 All users say "thank you / thanks" and "new" way more that any other non-stopword word, so I added those two words to stopwords.